mradulovic988/agy-verification/readme.txt

 1. Save, and you're all good.

 = Old Method =
-1. Upload `gy-verification` to the `/wp-content/plugins/` directory
+1. Upload `agy-verification` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==

-1. Two-Column mode
+1. General settings
-2. One-Column mode
+2. Text settings
-3. Customizer Settings
+3. Design Settings
-3. Admin settings
+3. Front-end view

 == Changelog ==

 = 1.0.0 =
-* Plugin created an published
+* Plugin created and published

 == Upgrade Notice ==
 = 1.0.0 =